100 Celebrities who grew up in small cities

 Amy Sussman // Getty Images

 Actor and Highland, Mich., native Dax Shepard returns to Michigan ceaselessly, based on mlive.com.
-He is aware of all the perfect spots to eat and hang around, he will get to be an area movie star as a substitute of only a common movie star, and the area is sentimental past the truth that it is the place he spent his childhood.
+He is aware of all the most effective spots to eat and hang around, he will get to be a neighborhood celeb as a substitute of only a common celeb, and the area is sentimental past the truth that it is the place he spent his childhood.
 Shepard is married to Kristen Bell, who he met at a Detroit Red Wings recreation.

 Jim Spellman // Getty Images

 Hailing from the city of Huntington Woods, Mich., actress Kristen Bell is married to fellow Michigander Dax Shepard.
-She’s nonetheless deeply linked to her roots.
+She’s nonetheless deeply related to her roots.
 In 2016, Bell mentioned happening a summer season trip again dwelling.
-The pair had 21 friends staying at their home, together with most of the {couples}’ highschool friends.
+The pair had 21 visitors staying at their home, together with most of the {couples}’ highschool buddies.

 Ethan Miller // Getty Images